A little history of Chateaugay castle

 This big keep overlooks the small city...
 Châteaugay!
-Brrr, with its dark stones, it’s a pretty impressive castle... yes, and a pact with the Devil was signed here... with a horrible murder done by the terrible Pierre de Giac, whose grand-father Pierre raised the castle...
+Brrr, with its dark stones, it’s a pretty impressive castle...
+A pact with the Devil was signed here... with a horrible murder commited by the terrible Pierre de Giac, whose grand-father Pierre raised the castle...

 Pierre, dukes of Burgundy's treasurer and king Charles VI’s councillor, was the grand-father of the other Pierre de Giac, the terrible murderer of his wife Jeanne de Naillac!